-EUobserver is an independent online newspaper which values free thinking and plain speech.
-We aim to support European democracy by giving people the information they need to hold the EU establishment to account.
+EUobserver is a not-for-profit, independent online newspaper established in Brussels in 2000.
+We value free thinking and plain speech and aim to support European democracy by giving people the information they need to hold the EU establishment to account.

 High quality journalism

-EUobserver is a non-profit organisation established in Brussels in 2000.
-It is financially and editorially independent of the EU institutions.
-Our team of experienced journalists file daily news reports from the EU capital and do in-depth investigations on topics of special interest.
+Our team of experienced journalists file daily news reports from the EU capital and beyond and do in-depth investigations on topics of special interest.
 If you want EUobserver to look into a specific issue, please contact our editors.
 We protect our sources.